jdavanne/axway-open-docs/content/en/docs/_index.md

 ---
-title: "Welcome to Axway Open Documentation"
+title: Welcome to Axway Open Documentation
-linkTitle: "Documentation"
+linkTitle: Documentation
+no_list: true
 weight: 20
-no_list: true
 menu:
   main:
     weight: 20
 ---
 Axway Open Documentation is the new home for Axway product documentation that has been migrated to Markdown format and is available in a [public GitHub repository](https://github.com/Axway/axway-open-docs) to enable collaboration using an open source model.

 This website contains the entire documentation set for AMPLIFY API Management 7.7.
-It also contains documentation for AMPLIFY Central.
+It also contains documentation for AMPLIFY Central.   test update

 ## AMPLIFY API Management 7.7 documentation